 WMCC offers a well-established and recognized MA Program that prepares students to help meet the growing need for Medical Assistants in a variety of outpatient medical settings.
-Students may choose an Associate or Certificate tract to be eligible to take the AAMA National Certification Exam to become a Certified Medical Assistant upon completion of the program.
+When students complete the Certificate portion of the program, they will be eligible to take the AAMA National Certification Exam to become a Certified Medical Assistant.